michalis0/DataScience_and_MachineLearning/README.md

 ## Week 1
-- Everyone joins class slack channel.
+- Everyone joins class Slack channel.
+We will use Slack for all communication in the slack.
-- Brief intro to slack
+- Brief intro how to use slack.
 ------
 - Introduction to Python notebooks and Google colab
 - What are Python notebooks?